-Furthermore, I have also been informed by the Controller the Navajo Nation will face a large shortfall, this upcoming 2019 budget.
-As the President of the Navajo Nation, I must protect to the best of my ability future governmental operations and continued services to our People.
+Secondly, UUFB monies are needed to prepare and address the impending drought and other unforeseeable emergencies, in addition to the 2020 budget decrease and shortfall.
+As the President of the Navajo Nation, I must protect the present and future interests of the Navajo People to the best of my ability.
 Therefore, I must exercise my line-item veto authority.